 Who is Jonathan?

-Meet Jonathan.
-Yes, the Jonathan of Jonathan’s Place.
-He was the first baby fostered by Lisa Matthews (pictured to the right) and serves as the inspiration to help North Texas’ abused, abandoned and neglected children.
+Jonathan was the first baby fostered by founder, Lisa Matthews (pictured to the right) and serves as the inspiration to help North Texas’ abused, abandoned, and neglected children.

-In the fall of 2003, we opened the doors to two new cottages – The Mike Modano Cottage and the T. Boone Pickens Cottage – in Northeast Dallas County.
+In October of 2002, we began an aggressive expansion project to meet the increased demand in the community.
+The following year, we opened the doors to two new cottages – The Mike Modano Cottage and the T. Boone Pickens Cottage – in Northeast Dallas County.

-In February 2006, the license for Jonathan’s Place was amended once again, and we now provide emergency residential care for children in crisis, newborn through 17-years-old, for up to three months, depending on the age and circumstances of each child.
+In February 2006, the license for Jonathan’s Place was amended once again, and we now provide emergency residential care for children in crisis, newborn through 18-years-old, for up to 90 days, depending on the age and circumstances of each child.

 In August 2006, we were granted a license by the State of Texas and the Texas Department of Family and Protective Services to serve as a Child Placing Agency.
 With this license, we recruit, train and certify foster families and place children from Child Protective Services with these families.
 In October 2007, we added an adoption license to our Foster Family Program, allowing the facilitation of adoptions.